JoaCh34/JoaCh34/README.md

 - 👋 Hi, I’m @JoaCh34
-- 👀 I’m interested in Migration from Windows to Linux Mint
+- 👀 I’m interested in how to migrate successfull from Windows to Linux Mint
-- 🌱 I’m currently learning Export Data from OneNote to Obsidian
+- 🌱 I’m currently learning Export my data from OneNote to Obsidian
-- 💞️ I’m looking to collaborate on ho to migrate from Windows to Linux
+- 💞️ I’m looking to collaborate on successfull migrations from windows desktop to Linux desktop
-- 📫 How to reach me ...
+- 📫 How to reach me via github
-- 😄 Pronouns: ...
+- 😄 Pronouns: old_but_still_learning
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Riesling wine

 <!---
 JoaCh34/JoaCh34 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.